CoveMB/Laravel-Vue--Boilerplate/README.md

 ```sh
 git clone https://github.com/cominityio/DockerLaravelBoilerplate.git
 ```
 Create a new .env file similar to .env.example
-Choose your databse name / user name / password (there will be share in all your containers) Add the following (note that the host is referenced as db, it will be used by Docker to establish the connection)
+Choose your databse name / user name / password (there will be share in all your containers)
+Add the following (notice that the host is referenced as db, it will be used by Docker to establish the connection)
 ```
 DB_CONNECTION=mysql
 DB_HOST=db